Load URDF with React Three Fiber

 Option 1

-Simply change all the occurrence of package://my_pkg
+Simply change all the occurrence of package://my_pkg to .. in URDF file, then use the useLoader hook from r3f

 import { useLoader } from '@react-three/fiber'import URDFLoader, { URDFRobot } from 'urdf-loader'const FOO_URDF_URL = './models/foo/urdf/foo.urdf'const Model = () => {const robot: URDFRobot = useLoader(URDFLoader as any, FOO_URDF_URL)// do whatever setup with the robot...return <primitive object={robot} />}